Alligator vs Crocodile: What’s the Difference?

 It goes without saying that crocodiles are more dangerous to humans and other animals.
 The most dangerous is the Nile crocodile which kills thousands of people in Africa.
 The Australian saltwater crocodile is also very aggressive but its limited encounters and interaction with human beings make it less dangerous.

 There you have it, let’s hope that when you’re needing to work out the identity of an alligator vs crocodile, it’s not when one is seeing you as their next dinner.
-Please ask your questions in the comments section below.
+Please contact us if you have further question.